ActiniumCloud/ActiniumCloud.github.io/docs/Minecraft/op.md

-# How to give players op
+# How to give players op?

 In the input box at the bottom of the console, type
 ```